SEND Information Report:

 - Provide positive non-stereotyping information about gender roles, diverse ethnic and cultural groups and disabled people;

-- Improve our knowledge and understanding of issues of anti-discriminatory practice, promoting equality and valuing diversity;
+- Improve our knowledge and understanding of anti-discriminatory practice, promoting equality and valuing diversity;

 - Make inclusion a thread that runs through all of the activities of the school.